Satyapt001/tic-tac-toe/README.md

 ---

 <h1>Contribution</h1>
-This is a personal project, no improvment or update carried out but you can fork and feel free to contribite to this project.Let's build this more amazing.
+This is a personal project, no improvement or updates are carried out but you can fork and feel free to contribite to this project.Let's build this more amazing.

 ---
 <h1>Ideas</h1>